lilisgroup/L63-in-Matlab/README.md

 # L63-in-Matlab
-3Dvar and EnKF with perturbed observations in Matlab using steepest descent and the Lorenz63 with the 4th order Runge-Kutta method
+3Dvar using steepest descent and EnKF with perturbed observations in Matlab The Lorenz63 with the 4th order Runge-Kutta method